GluuFederation/docs-oxd-prod/3.0.1/sources/license/auth/signup/index.md

 ![oxd signup](../../../img/license/signup/signup.png)

 Note: If you already registered for a Gluu support account, you can sign in using your existing account credentials.
+Click the `Sign into your account` link.

 ## Business account
 If you are signing up on behalf of a business, please select the `Business` account type and enter the official name and the physical address of your business.